colodenn/Discord-Link-Chrome-Extension/README.md

 **chrome settings** **->** **extensions**.
 *Enable developer mode and load the package.*
 *Here you go.
 Just add your **weebhook** link from your Discord Server (or ask the server admin) and press save.*
+*To send a link you need to press the right mouse button and then click send link to discord, Voilà!*

 *Have fun.*